Socrates (also known as "Sock"), a bobcat, voiced by Frank Welker

 This is the first television series from PorchLight Entertainment, as well as the first primetime animated series for PBS.
 It is dedicated to teaching Christian life lessons to kids, such as of courage, faith, honesty, loyalty, compassion, gratitude, responsibility, perseverance, self-discipline, and friendship.
 For a TV series, the animation uses quite an advanced movie quality, giving most of the designs a Disneyesque art style.The series is currently available on qubo on weekends, and on the Mormon channel BYUtv on weekdays.
-Episodes from the show are also seen on YouTube (link).Check out the Characters page and the Recap page.
+Episodes from the show are also seen on YouTube (US viewers only) (link).Check out the Characters page and the Recap page.

 Art Evolution: The animation design in season two has been changed, noticeably streamlining the designs on Zach and Annie to make them look a little like teenagers, in addition to darkening the backgrounds a bit and making the cells lighter.
 Finally, in season three, the animation quality is a little less smooth than the first two seasons and also added black outlines on the characters, even though the backgrounds are lighter again and the character designs are completely unchanged.

 Art Shift: Depending on the tone of the story segments, stories about historical or Biblical figures will feature realistic animation while fables will have a cartoony look, plus comedic stories will have a wacky style to the drawings and others will have stylistic designs.

 Babysitting Episode: The plot point of the episode "Selflessness", in which Annie was forced to babysit her toddler cousins, skipping a trip of hers.